 Why invest in an OLED TV in 2018?

 The first OLEDs were the type of TVs you find hanging in footballers’ mansions with massive screens and price tags.
-And quite rightly so, they deliver the absolute best in TV picture quality thanks to their cutting-edge screens.
-But with far lower prices, living-room friendly screen sizes and compatibility with 4K and HDR, now is a great time to buy an OLED set.
+And quite rightly so.
+They deliver the absolute best in TV picture quality thanks to their cutting-edge screens – whether you’re watching the new football season or the latest blockbuster.

 With Panasonic and Sony now joining OLED pioneer LG, the technology is here to stay.